foundryvtt/crucible/docs/Character/Skills.md

 #### Craftsmanship Tasks

 **Appraise.** You may determine the quality of an item, its approximate value, or the cost to make it using a Craftsmanship check.
-You can also attempt to determine the defining features of a crafted item, its purpose, or its potential flaws (both functionally and aesthetically).
+You can also attempt to determine the defining features of a crafted item, its purpose, or its potential flaws (both functionally and aesthetically).<br>
-**Craft.** Creating an item through a trade skill requires a Craftsmanship check, and often requires some prior knowledge to use tools to make such an item.
+**Craft.** Creating an item through a trade skill requires a Craftsmanship check, and often requires some prior knowledge to use tools to make such an item.<br>
-**Use Tool.** Tools used by artisans will often employ the Craftsmanship skill in checks made to use the tools yourself, whether this is to create items, repair them, or perform any other task.
+**Use Tool.** Tools used by artisans will often employ the Craftsmanship skill in checks made to use the tools yourself, whether this is to create items, repair them, or perform any other task.<br>

 | Rank | Craftsmanship Progression Ideas    |
 | ---- | ---------------------------------- |